michaelsmithxyz/pibot/README.md

-PiBot IRC Bot
+πbot IRC Bot
 =============

-PiBot is an IRC bot, written in Python.
+πBot is an IRC bot, written in Python.
 It features an extensible plugin interface, which allows the minimal core to be extended.
 Included are internal plugins that provide basic functionality to the bot, upon which developers can build their own extensions.

-PiBot is a work in progress, and still lacks core functionality and polish!
+πBot is a work in progress, and still lacks core functionality and polish!

 Licensing
 ---------

-PiBot is licensed under the MIT License:
+πBot is licensed under the MIT License:
 ```
 The MIT License